Tag Archives: J. R. R. Tolkien

 Queaser and I were sympathetic, but still ambulatory.
 Heartless and undeterred, we beat our un-fried feet down the road to adventure.

 We checked out the site of the Chicamacomico Races.
-This is just fun to say out loud, and it was where the Blues and the Grays in the jolly 1860’s spent a day chasing each other up and down a sandy stretch of beach that meant little to either side, to no discernible improvement to the strategic chances of either side.
+This is just fun to say out loud, and it was where the Blues and the Grays in the jolly 1860’s spent a jolly day chasing each other up and down a sandy stretch of beach that meant little to either side, to no discernible improvement to the strategic chances of either side.
 I forget who chased who first, but both factions got their turn to chase.
 It was like a re-enaction of something that had not yet been enacted.
 I dunno.
 It plumb evaded me.
 Maybe there was yelling and whooping and beer involved.
 Maybe it ended in a real nice clambake.

 We moved on to see the lighthouse at Hatteras.
-This is the lighthouse that was moved back from the encroaching sea.
+This is the lighthouse that had been moved back from the encroaching sea.
 It was an impressive feat, but not speedy, and we had a ferry to catch.
 We were on our way to Ocracoke Island.

-Ocracoke was pleasant and small—humps of sand, clumps of sea oats, and a squat lighthouse that was going nowhere.
+Ocracoke was pleasant and small—humps of sand, clumps of sea oats, and a squat lighthouse that was moving nowhere.
 We had pretty well “done” the isle in about 20 minutes, but we had time to kill before the return ferry.
 We treated ourselves to a dark little restaurant and some dubious-looking, but tasty chowder.

 Now we were returning on the ferry along the fringe of the Pamlico Sound to Hatteras.
 We were leaning on the rail looking toward the mainland we were assured by the maps was out there somewhere.